 A departure from your traditional Christmas movie, Wong Kar-Wai's

 2046 doesn't necessarily embrace the holiday spirit.
 But, as Slate's Dennis Lim points out, most of the film takes place during the holiday season, which works well with the film's meditations on the passage of time.
 Stream here.

 A single mom (Gabrielle Union) falls in love with a mall Santa (Morris Chestnut), who is lying about his profession.
 High jinks ensue.

 Christmas Cupid, starring Christina Milian and Ashley Benson, has got to be one of the best.
 It's A Christmas Carol meets Ghosts of Girlfriends Past and it's perfect.
+Stream here.